 When the devices have been installed and provisioned, you can use them with Reticulum by adding the relevant interface section to the configuration file of Reticulum.
-In the configuration you can specify all interface parameters, such as serial port and on-air parameters.
+For v1.x firmwares, you will have to specify all interface parameters, such as serial port and on-air parameters.
+For v2.x firmwares, you just need to specify the Connection ID of the RNode, and Reticulum will automatically locate and connect to the RNode, using the parameters stored in the RNode itself.